 2 Chronicles 36:14-16, 19-23; Ephesians 2:4-10; John 3:14-21

-While speaking to the Ephesians St Paul insists that if we are saved by the grace of God, it is not by our own doing.
+In the Second Reading of today Paul explains to the Ephesians community that God is rich in mercy.
+While mankind was dead through its trespasses by walking in the darkness of the worldly ways, he gave it a new life through Christ.
+Through his grace, those who believe in him have been saved.
+God continuously showers his grace upon his people to show them his compassion.
+He knows that without Christ, there is no hope.
+Humans are helpless and if we are saved by the grace of God, it is not by our own doing.
 There is nothing that we can do to secure our salvation.
-How can one secure the new birth that is absolutely necessary for eternal life in the Kingdom of God when what is spiritual cannot be seen or touched?
-It is impossible!
-Those who experience spiritual death by rejecting the grace of God, they will inherit eternal damnation.
+God the Father is the initiator of everything to do with our salvation.
+He is the God rich in mercy, full of kindness and love.
+The life of Christ becomes our life.
+Those who were dead in transgressions and experienced spiritual death by rejecting the grace of God, they will inherit eternal damnation.
 Eternal life in the beatific vision of God can only come to us by the grace of God.
-To inherit God’s gift of salvation, we need the gift of the grace of God, faith in Jesus Christ and the Sacrament of Baptism!
-This is because we have been created through Jesus to do good works by the power of the Holy Spirit.
+To inherit God’s gift of salvation we need the gift of the grace of God, faith in Jesus Christ and the Sacrament of Baptism.
+We are raised up with him and are made one in Jesus.
+God is giving us the free gift of salvation in his eternal Kingdom.
+It is because we have been created through Jesus to do good works by the power of the Holy Spirit.
 It is because we have been called to shine in the fruit of the Holy Spirit as holy children who are worthy of the grace of God.